 You’ll need something warm to go over the top of your other layers (but not so warm that you start sweating).
 Jackets are sweet for that and lightweight fleece makes for good clothes for camping because it’s comfy and breathable (and warm).

-It’s strongly recommended that you always wear long pants when camping because of mosquitoes and brambles and other bastards.
+It’s strongly recommended that you always wear long pants, like harem pants, when camping because of mosquitoes and brambles and other bastards.

 I agree… mostly.
 I would still suggest taking some shorts because sometimes it’s hot and humid, and I don’t want to wear long pants, you’re not my mum.
 Besides, you’ll get used to the mozzies and brambles and other bastards pretty quickly.